-- "court" means the Court of Appeal, the High Court, a District Court or a Magistrate's Court, as the case may be, which exercises criminal jurisdiction; - "criminal record" means the record of any - (a) conviction in any court, or subordinate military court established under section 80 of the Singapore Armed Forces Act (Cap.
+"court" means the Court of Appeal, the High Court, a Family Court, a Youth Court, a District Court or a Magistrate's Court, as the case may be, which exercises criminal jurisdiction;

+"criminal record" means the record of any ----

+- (a) conviction in any court, or subordinate military court established under section 80 of the Singapore Armed Forces Act (Cap.
 295); - (b) order made under section 34(2) of the Misuse of Drugs Act (Cap.
 185); - (c) supervision order made under section 16 of the Intoxicating Substances Act (Cap.
-146A); - (d) order made under section 30 of the Criminal Law (Temporary Provisions) Act (Cap.
-67); and
+146A);

-- (e) order as may be prescribed by the Minister charged with the responsibility for home affairs to be a criminal record for the purposes of this Code; - "financial institution" has the same meaning as in section 2 of the Corruption, Drug Trafficking and Other Serious Crimes (Confiscation of Benefits) Act (Cap.
-65A); - "fine" means any fine or financial penalty imposed by any court upon any conviction of any offence; - "Judge" means a Judge of the High Court and includes the Chief Justice and any person appointed to exercise the powers of a Judge; - "Judge of Appeal" includes the Chief Justice and a Judge of the High Court sitting as a judge of the Court of Appeal under section 29(3) of the Supreme Court of Judicature Act (Cap.
-322); - "judicial proceeding" means any proceeding in the course of which evidence is or may be legally taken by a court; - "juvenile" means a person who, in the absence of legal proof to the contrary, is 7 years of age or above and below the age of 16 years in the opinion of the court; - "law enforcement agency" means any authority or person charged with the duty of investigating offences or charging offenders under any written law; - "life imprisonment" means imprisonment for the duration of a person's natural life; - "non-arrestable offence" and "non-arrestable case" mean, respectively, an offence for which and a case in which a police officer may not ordinarily arrest without warrant according to the third column of the First Schedule or under any other written law; - "offence" means an act or omission punishable by any written law;
+- (d) order made under section 30 of the Criminal Law (Temporary Provisions) Act (Cap.
+67); and - (e) order as may be prescribed by the Minister charged with the responsibility for home affairs to be a criminal record for the purposes of this Code; - "financial institution" has the same meaning as in section 2 of the Corruption, Drug Trafficking and Other Serious Crimes (Confiscation of Benefits) Act (Cap.
+65A); - "fine" means any fine or financial penalty imposed by any court upon any conviction of any offence; - "Judge" means a Judge of the High Court and includes the Chief Justice and any person sitting in the High Court in accordance with section 9 of the Supreme Court of Judicature Act (Cap.
+322);

+"Judge of Appeal" includes the Chief Justice and any person sitting in the Court of Appeal in accordance with section 29 of the Supreme Court of Judicature Act;

+- "judicial proceeding" means any proceeding in the course of which evidence is or may be legally taken by a court; - "juvenile" means a person who, in the absence of legal proof to the contrary, is 7 years of age or above and below the age of 16 years in the opinion of the court; - "law enforcement agency" means any authority or person charged with the duty of investigating offences or charging offenders under any written law; - "life imprisonment" means imprisonment for the duration of a person's natural life; - "non-arrestable offence" and "non-arrestable case" mean, respectively, an offence for which and a case in which a police officer may not ordinarily arrest without warrant according to the third column of the First Schedule or under any other written law;

+"offence" means an act or omission punishable by any written law;